 Skip to content

 Demonstration projects are short-term, low-cost, temporary roadway projects used to pilot potential long-term design solutions to improve walking/bicycling and public spaces.
-View of a Story Map of where Demonstration Projects are being implemented in Minnesota.

 Short-Term